 IFG contracted Wisconsin- based Hickey Brothers Fishery to target lake trout with gillnets.
+“They learned a lot of the areas from us,” Comstock said.
 Once the netters dialed into the mackinaw hot spots, their harvest soared to more than 17,000 a year in 2009 and 2010.

 “For all years combined, the cost of removing lake trout by netting is about $47 per fish compared with $23 per fish by angling,” said Andy Dux, IFG’s lead research biologist.
 But he said both methods are important to controlling lake trout, at least for the time being.

 Anglers get paid only for fish they catch while netting involves operational costs that occur whether they catch fish or not, he said.
 “As the population declines, cost per fish from netting will increase,” he said.

 “Eventually, we’ll start to reduce netting effort, but we aren’t quite to that stage,” he added, noting that for the first time in four years, anglers caught more mackinaw than the netters this year – 7,101 to 6,279.

 Netting is more efficient at targeting lake trout juveniles and catching lake trout in spawning areas while angling is a cost-effective way to fill in the gaps, he said.

 The profitable supply of big mackinaw Sharp needed for the smoked fish business faded away as the anglers and the netting operation became more efficient.
 So did Sharp’s company, Oakey Smokes.